fomightez/text_mining/README.md

 - [My YeastMine code repository](https://github.com/fomightez/yeastmine)

   * In particular, `compare_results_systematic_to_std.py` under "Evaluation" sub-folder [here](https://github.com/fomightez/yeastmine/tree/master/evaluation) is to highlight differences between a list.
 (Despite name, I think it is rather generally applicable.
-Or did I rezlize `diff` and , and for just a handful of total files, Text Wrangler good enough and didn't bother generalizing?)
+Or did I recognize `diff` , and/or for just a handful of total files, Text Wrangler, as good enough and didn't bother generalizing?)
   * many others in that repo

 - [My sequence work repository](https://github.com/fomightez/sequencework)